ROCm/rocprofiler-systems/docs/install/install.rst

 Post-installation troubleshooting
 ========================================

-This section explains how to resolve certain issues that might happen when you first use Omnitrace.
+This section explains how to resolve certain issues that might happen when you first use ROCm Systems Profiler.

 Issues with RHEL and SELinux
 ----------------------------------------------------

-RHEL (Red Hat Enterprise Linux) and related distributions of Linux automatically enable a security feature named SELinux (Security-Enhanced Linux) that prevents Omnitrace from running.
+RHEL (Red Hat Enterprise Linux) and related distributions of Linux automatically enable a security feature named SELinux (Security-Enhanced Linux) that prevents ROCm Systems Profiler from running.
 This issue applies to any Linux distribution with SELinux installed, including RHEL, CentOS, Fedora, and Rocky Linux.
 The problem can happen with any GPU, or even without a GPU.

-The problem occurs after you instrument a program and try to run ``omnitrace-run`` with the instrumented program.
+The problem occurs after you instrument a program and try to run ``rocprof-sys-run`` with the instrumented program.

 .. code-block:: shell

    g++ hello.cpp -o hello
-   omniperf-instrument -M sampling -o hello.instr -- ./hello omnitrace-run -- ./hello.instr
+   rocprof-sys-instrument -M sampling -o hello.instr -- ./hello rocprof-sys-run -- ./hello.instr

-Instead of successfully running the binary with call-stack sampling, Omnitrace crashes with a segmentation fault.
+Instead of successfully running the binary with call-stack sampling, ROCm Systems Profiler crashes with a segmentation fault.

 .. note::